-Have you been sick in the last few months?
+Have you been sick in the last few weeks?
 I’m talking about a really nasty upper respiratory tract infection.
-Symptoms include sore throat, stuffy nose, fever and a horrible hacking cough!
-If that sounds like a typical cold, I am here to tell you that it’s much worse.
-I speak with some authority because I am pretty sure I caught this virus around mid-March.
+Symptoms include sore throat, stuffy nose, fever, wheezing and a horrible hacking cough!
+If that sounds like a typical cold, I am here to tell you that it might be much worse.
+I speak with some authority because I am pretty sure I caught this virus two years ago.
 That’s when human metapneumovirus (aka HMPV) was spreading like crazy.
+Now it’s sweeping across China.

 Human Metapneumovirus (HMPV)